derekbtw/just-pug-it/README.md

 # Just Pug It!
-Pug/SCSS project starter with live-reload
+Pug/SCSS project starter with live-reload.
+No extra CSS frameworks or anything like that are included.
+Just a plain and simple bare-bones project starter.

 ## Getting started